PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docshtml/_sources/workbook.rst.txt

     :scale: 70%

-*Cloud top altitudes and corresponding VeRa temperatures as a function of latitude for all orbitsIDS in this study (>= 260, left) and orbitIDs >= 1188 (right).
-The cloud top altitudes are from* :ref:`Marcq et al. 2020 <marcq2020>` *Figure 14.
+*Cloud top altitudes and corresponding VeRa temperatures as a function of latitude for all orbitsIDs in this study (>= 260, left column) and orbitIDs >= 1188 (right column).
+The cloud top altitudes are from* :ref:`Marcq et al. 2020 <marcq2020>` *their Figure 14.
 Note that there a few more VeRa profiles compared to the VMC-UV Radiance Factors, because not all orbits for which there were VeRa and VMC measurements have VMC data that was deemed good enough* (:ref:`VMC/Step01 <VMCStep01>`).

 Also the cloud top temperatures distribute roughly in two latitude regions (top two figures):
 :code:`|latitude| < +50˚` (cloud tops around 72km) with cloud top temperatures between 215 and 220K, and :code:`|latitude| > +50˚` (clouds tops near 65km), with cloud top temperatures that change between 220K to 235K, with a few low temperature exceptions.

-I am not sure (yet), but perhaps this figure is a rather new result?
+Not sure (yet), but perhaps this figure is a rather new result?
 I combine the cloud top altitude derived from modeling SPICAV-UV spectra to the VeRa temperatures, was this ever done before in this manner?
-I need to check the literature!
+Need to check the literature!
+In terms of the cloud top altitudes, there are four levels, indicated by the green circles: 65km, 71km, 73km and 74km, though for the last level there are only two data points.
+The temperature gradient in this altitude range is rather complex, changing from negative to positive and back.
+It is not straight forward to know how much of the change in cloud top temperatures is due to the temperature gradient.

+and this of course reflects in the overall temperatures for each of these levels.
+However,
 This analysis could probably be taken further in more detail: for example do the SPICAV-UV data overlap in terms of time of observation and latitude-longitude with (any of) the VeRa soundings at all?

 From pure visual inspection of the figure, there seems to be a linear-ish variation in the cloud top temperatures with latitude.
 To my knowledge there is not obvious physical reason to expect any correlation of this kind though.

-Some of the variation in the temperatures could be due to the UV-absorber?
+Could some of the variation in the temperatures be due to the UV-absorber?
 In two bottom figures however, there is no obvious variation of the UV radiance factors as a function of latitude, in particular when considering the valid orbits
 (conclusion of previous :ref:`Step03 <VMCStep02>`) only in the bottom right figure.

 The next step would be to run the :file:`CorrelateRadianceFactors_Temperature_CloudTopAltitudes.py`, which is the same script as in the previous :ref:`Step03 <VMCStep03>` above, but using the new :file:`VMCSelectedImages_CloudTopAltitudes.dat` table as entry.

-How to "correct" for the effect seen in the figure above when comparing VeRa cloud top temperatures with VMC UV-brightness?
+How to "correct" for the change in temperate effect seen in the figure above when comparing VeRa cloud top temperatures with VMC UV-brightness?
 Would it be necessary to perhaps separate the analysis in the two latitude sections?

 .. image:: ./images/thinking.png